mstocco/mariostoc.co/content/traininglog/20221106-challenge2023-33weeksout.md

 Walked for a bit before some comfortable running.
 A slightly different loop north of _Panama Flats_; practically the same route as [Saturday](challenge2023-34weeksout?sat) and my right ankle felt better this afternoon.

-Had another dog incident on the trail again today; I think I will try a different time of the day next.
+Another dog incident on the trail again; I think I will try a different time of day next time.

 <!---->
 ## WEDNESDAY NOV 9 ☀️